VIC.GOV.AU | Policy and Advisory Library

 • Students who are not mature minors cannot give consent to their own medical treatment.

-• Students who are mature minors can consent to their own medical treatment.
+• Students who are mature minors or 18 years and over can consent to their own medical treatment.

-In the case of the Doctors in secondary schools programExternal Link , as in ordinary practice in the community, it will be the GP who will assess if a young person is a mature minor with respect to the issue for which they are seeking medical treatment.
+In the case of the Doctors in Secondary Schools programExternal Link , as in ordinary practice in the community, the GP is responsible for assessing if a young person is a mature minor with respect to the issue for which they are seeking medical treatment.

 • Any student who wants to see the GP will be permitted to make an appointment.
 The GP will decide if the young person is mature enough to provide consent to any medical treatment for the presenting issue.

-• In the case of students who are deemed not to be mature minors, the GP would then seek consent from the parent or carer prior to any treatment from the GP.
+• In the case of students who are deemed not to be mature minors, the GP will then seek consent from the parent or carer prior to any treatment from the GP.

 • There are many situations where GPs would prefer parents and carers to be involved, and in these cases, the GP will work with the young person to encourage parent or carer involvement.

-• If a parent or carer expressly states at the start of a school year or at any time during the school year that the GP in the school should not treat their child then the following procedure will be followed:
+• If a parent or carer expressly states at any time during the school year that the GP in the school should not treat their child then the following procedure will be followed:

 • Generally, all secondary school aged students will be considered mature enough to make a decision to see the GP and the GP will then decide whether the student is a mature minor for the purposes of seeking medical treatment for the presenting issue.

-• If the School Program Lead (SPL) decides that the student is not a mature minor, at that time, for the purposes of making an appointment with the GP, the SPL will inform the GP that the parent or carer of that student has not consented to the student attending the GP.
-If the student seeks to make an appointment with the GP at any future time, the SPL will reconsider whether the student is, at that time, a mature minor for the purposes of making an appointment and any other reasons that the parent or carer has communicated regarding the whether the student can see the GP.
-The SPL and principal can seek advice from the Legal Division if necessary.
+• If the School Program Lead (SPL) decides that the student is not a mature minor for the purposes of making an appointment with the GP, the SPL will inform the GP that the parent or carer of that student has not consented to the student attending the GP.
+If the student seeks to make an appointment with the GP at any future time, the SPL will reconsider whether the student is, at that time, a mature minor for the purposes of making an appointment.
+The SPL and principal can seek advice from Legal Division if necessary by emailing legal.services@education.vic.gov.au or calling 03 9637 3146.

 • Where a SPL is in doubt about whether the student is a mature minor for the purposes of making an appointment to see the GP, they should consult with relevant school staff.
 They must also consult with the GP (without disclosing the student’s identity, unless they have consent).
 In most cases, it will be in the best interests of the student to allow the student to make an appointment and the GP can then make an assessment about maturity for treatment.